jimmylin0979/diffusionCrowd/README.md

 python3 scripts/segmentation_train.py --data_dir ./data/ShanghaiTech/part_A/train_data $TRAIN_FLAGS $MODEL_FLAGS $DIFFUSION_FLAGS
 ```
 The model will be saved in the *results* folder.
 For sampling an ensemble of 5 segmentation masks with the DDPM approach, run:
-(Open http://localhost:8097/ for a better evaluation visualization)

 ```bash
 python scripts/segmentation_sample.py  --data_dir ./data/ShanghaiTech/part_A/test_data  --model_path ./results/savedmodel.pt --num_ensemble=5 $MODEL_FLAGS $DIFFUSION_FLAGS
 ```
 The generated segmentation masks will be stored in the *results* folder.
 A visualization of the sampling process is done using [Visdom](https://github.com/fossasia/visdom).

 ## **Roadmap**